Healthcare - Confirm Policy Path

 Option 4.
 The Electronic Case Reporting Participation Agreement

-For organizations unable to use eHealth Exchange, Carequality, or CommonWell, APHL has a separate agreement for the purpose of eCR.
-This Electronic Case Reporting Participation Agreement (file download) was developed with multi-stakeholder input.
+For organizations unable to use eHealth Exchange, Carequality, or CommonWell, APHL has a terms of service agreement (file download) for eCR that electronic health record (EHR) companies (preferred) or health care organizations can sign.
 There is no cost associated with the use of this agreement.
 APHL encourages one of the health information network approaches described in Options #1-3 above, as customization and modifications to the participation agreement cannot be supported.

 Once signed, the agreement can be submitted through the eCR general inquiries team at eCR-Info@aimsplatform.org.
 A fully executed copy will be returned for your records.